Linux.pl

 defaults to ftp.
 The facility names are normally listed in

-option on the command line, a couple of messages may be logged
+tion on the command line, a couple of messages may be logged to

-to local2 before the -f option is parsed.
-Use -f none to dis-
+local2 before the -f option is parsed.
+Use -f none to disable

 -F fortunes file